 MURFREESBORO, Tenn.
-(WMOT) -- Tennessee’s unemployment rate has risen for the third month in a row and now stands three-tenths above the national jobless rate.
+(WMOT) -- Tennessee’s unemployment rate rose in June for the third straight month.